Coastal Careers

 Marine Biologist

 Marine biologists study marine life, from the smallest, single-celled organisms to the largest mammal on the planet, the blue whale.
-They explore diverse ecosystems, from coastal kelp forests to coral reefs.
+They explore diverse ecosystems, from coastal seagrass beds to coral reefs.
 Promoting marine conservation and encouraging ocean friendly behaviour changes are important roles for many marine biologists.

 Find out how to become a marine biologist on the National Marine Aquarium website.